figurerobotics/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 ---

 |eddsrouter| also supports `TLS over TCP <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/tcp/tls.html>`_,
-and its configuration can be set per participant for types Local Discovery Server and WAN.
+and its configuration can be set per participant for types WAN Discovery Server and WAN.
 Following is a list of the accepted entries under the ``tls`` tag:

 .. list-table::